cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 - optimized defaults
 - storage to AHCI mode
 - enable USB powershare
-- set preferred graphics to AMD (don't use auto! set to P530 if you are using the iGPU)
+- set preferred graphics to AMD (if using dGPU) or auto
 - disable TPM (should be by default)
 - disable Secure Boot (should be by default)
+- enable Thunderbolt 3 and set security disabled if you have an add-in card

 The rest of the recommended settings are already the defaults used by this BIOS.
 DVMT is 32MB for the iGPU and setup doesn't expose a means to change this.
-I modified it via `setup_var` and the modified GRUB shell while trying to get an iGPU-only setup working with a 4k display ~~with no luck~~.
-Many forum posts say not to try and change DVMT pre-alloc via GRUB; if you break your system don't be upset as you were warned.
+I modified it via `setup_var` and the modified GRUB shell while trying to get an iGPU-only setup working with a 4k display.

 [add screenshots]